botpress/documentation-v12/docs/tutorials/chat-3rd-party-OAuth.md

 Ever wanted to authenticate a user against a 3rd party authentication system to act on its behalf, just like you would do in a mobile/web app?
 In this tutorial, we will do just that.
 We will build a simple module that authenticates a user to Twitter and save its credentials to its attributes so it can be used to query its Twitter account.

+## Prerequisite
-> **Prerequisites:** We assume that you have a knowledge on how to [create a custom botpress module](../advanced/custom-module), that you have a basic knowledge of the [botpress sdk](https://botpress.com/reference/) as well as prior experience with `botpress.config.json`.
+We assume that you have a knowledge on how to [create a custom botpress module](../advanced/custom-module), that you have a basic knowledge of the [botpress sdk](https://botpress.com/reference/) as well as prior experience with `botpress.config.json`.
 We also assume that you created a [Twitter app](https://developer.twitter.com/en/docs/basics/getting-started) and that you have some previous experience with [Passport.js](http://www.passportjs.org/docs/).

 The code for this example is available in the [examples](https://github.com/botpress/botpress/tree/master/examples/chat-3rd-party-OAuth) directory of our GitHub repository.